NoCRT/Random-Number-Generator/README.md

 This was created in VSCode insiders with GCC 8.10 x86_64.
 Although you should be able to easily edit it in any C++ IDE.

-Link to random.hpp file repository. (thanks for existing!) https://github.com/effolkronium/random
+Link to random.hpp file repository ->
+https://github.com/effolkronium/random

 Happy Generating!!